 Reichgott-Junge, Ember: Former state senator that served the New Hope area of Minnesota.
 She served from 1983-2001 and during that time served as majority whip from 1991-1994 and assistant majority leader from 1995-2000.
 Reichgott-Junge is a member of the Democratic Farmer Labor Party.

-Rubin, Mark (Rubcic): currently the St. Louis County Attorney in Duluth, MN was elected to a four-year term starting January 2011 and re-elected to his second term starting January 2015.
+Rubin, Mark (Rubcic): retired St. Louis County Attorney in Duluth, MN.
+He was first elected to a four-year term in January 2011 and served in that role until 2021.

 Rukavina, Tom (d.
 2019): County Commissioner of St. Louis County and former member of the Minnesota House of Representatives serving district 5A from 1987-2013.
 Rukavina is a member of the Democratic Farmer Labor Party.